aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 which tasks to terminate.
 You can apply task placement strategies and constraints to customize how Amazon ECS places and terminates tasks.
 Learn more about [task placement](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement.html)

+The latest ACTIVE revision of the passed task definition is used for running the task.

 The following example runs a job from a task definition on EC2

 ```ts